TCNA Banner

 Legend

-The mention of Mount Hua, traditionally regarded as one of the five sacred mountains of China, is a reference to Chen Tuan (also kown as Chen Xiyi), a hermit who lived there one thousand years ago, and to whom the creation of this form, or at least its fundamental inspiration, has been attributed.
+The mention of Mount Hua, traditionally regarded as one of the five sacred mountains of China, is a reference to Chen Tuan (also kown as Chen Xiyi), a hermit who lived there a thousand years ago, and to whom the creation of this form, or at least its fundamental inspiration, has been attributed.
 Just like for taijiquan, a contemporary tradition attributes the creation of the art to a prestigious founder in remote times, leaving unexplained a historical gap lasting several centuries.
 The claim contain several messages – that this art is thoroughly indigenous, that it is based on Daoist philosophy and transformative practices, and that it is distinct from taijiquan, and even more ancient (and therefore constitutes a senior art).
 Of course, none of this can be verified, but it’s not really the point.

 Transmission